rzabolotin/de_zoomcamp_2023_project/README.md

 ![img.png](media/cultura_logo.png)

 I found data for project at platform **[culture.ru](https://pro.culture.ru)** with an API access.
-It contains information about events in the field of culture for the period from Jan 2021 to March 2023.
+It contains information about events in the field of culture for the period from *Jan 2021* to *March 2023*.
 In this project I use this data for making ETL pipelines, moving data to data warehouse and visualization.

 The main goal of this project is to get hands-on experience in data engineering.